Tourney at Harrenhal

 Barristan Selmy recalls that the tourney was announced by Lord Whent shortly after he was visited by his brother, Ser Oswell Whent of the Kingsguard.
 The lavish prizes offered by Lord Whent brought hundreds of challengers to the tourney.
 King Aerys II Targaryen attended the tournament only because Varys warned him that his son, Crown Prince Rhaegar, arranged the tournament as a pretext to meet with several high lords to discuss removing his father as king.

 During this occasion, 15-year-old Ser Jaime Lannister was admitted into the order of the Kingsguard.
 Although Jaime wanted to then compete in the tourney, King Aerys commanded him to return to King's Landing to guard Queen Rhaella and Prince Viserys.

 There was a seven-sided melee in the ancient style, which Lord Robert Baratheon took part in.
 Besides the melee and the joust, the tourney included an archery contest, an axe-throwing contest, a horse race and a tourney of singers.
 There was also a mummer show.

 Rhaegar was champion of the joust, and in the end chose Lyanna Stark as queen of love and beauty, placing a crown of blue winter roses in her lap.
-This was scandalous in that, not only was Rhaegar already married to Elia of Dorne, but Lyanna herself was betrothed to Lord Robert Baratheon.
+This was scandalous in that, not only was Rhaegar already married to Elia of Dorne, who was present at the tourney, but Lyanna herself was betrothed to Lord Robert Baratheon.
 Rhaegar's indiscretion culminated in his abduction of Lyanna a year later, which touched off the War of the Usurper and brought an end to Targaryen rule.